Snowfork/snowbridge/docs/markdown/using-snowchain/validating-and-relaying/relayer-architecture.md

 ---

 # Relayer Architecture
-The relayer is a single golang binary that acts as a service container for various workers that are involved in the relaying process.
+The relayer is a single golang binary that acts as a worker container for various workers that are involved in the relaying process.
 As our bridge requires a mix of different kinds of data types and proofs to be relayed at different times, co-ordinated in different ways, we split up these responsibilities into different workers.

 ## Worker Goals
  - Each worker is expected to be stateless and functional